jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 To add or upgrade packages to the system, you might be interested in using the build workstation as a [remote package repository][opkg-repo].

-#### Full System upgrades
+#### Full System Upgrades

-There are some notes on a full system upgrade strategy for use on BBB systems built as described here.
+For deployed production systems, you might prefer full system upgrades using an alternate *rootfs* method.
+This keeps upgrades *atomic* instead of spread out over multiple packages.
+It also allows for easy rollback when required.

-You can find an explanation here: [Upgrade strategy for BBB][bbb-upgrades], with a link to a sample implementation on github.
+An implementation of this idea is described here [An Upgrade strategy for the BBB][bbb-upgrades] including a link to some sample code on github.

 [beagleboard]: http://www.beagleboard.org/
 [linux-stable]: https://www.kernel.org/